craftercms/docs/source/.new-ia/reference/groovy-api.rst

 Groovy API
 ==========

-A lot of functionality and site customization can be done through Groovy scripts in Crafter, no need to code in Java!
+A lot of functionality and project customization can be done through Groovy scripts in Crafter, no need to code in Java!
 By using Groovy scripts, you can create RESTful services, MVC controllers, code that runs before a page or component is rendered, servlet filters and scheduled jobs.
 Crafter also provides a bunch of useful global variables that can be used in all the different types of scripts available: